ying-teaching/rn/docs/ch01/README.md

 ## 4 Edit Your App

-Open the `hello-world` folder in VS Code, change `<text>` element in the `app.js` as `<Text>Hello World</Text>`.
+Open the `hello-world` folder in VS Code, change `<text>` element in the `App.js` as `<Text>Hello World!</Text>`.
 Save the file.

 Your web page changes.

-## 5 Push to GitHub
+## 5 Commit, Publish and Push to GitHub

+In VS Code, first commit your changes to the local repository.

-In VS Code, open the `Command Palette`, `Ctrl+Shift+P` in Windows or `Command + Shift + P` in macOS, type `Publish to GitHub` and click the command.
-VS Code asks you to login and authorize accessing to your GitHub account.
-Publish it as a public repository thus other people can see it.
+Then open the `Command Palette`, `Ctrl+Shift+P` in Windows or `Command + Shift + P` in macOS, type `Publish to GitHub` and click the command.
+VS Code asks you to login and authorize accessing to your GitHub account. **Publish** it as a **public** (this is important!) repository thus other people can see it.
 Your local repository is published to GitHub.

-For any following changes, you need commit locally first, then push local commits to GitHub.
+For any following changes, you need commit locally first, then **push** local commits to GitHub.

 ## 6 Publish to Expo Snacks

 To find the URL for you git repository, go to your repository in GitHub, click Code icon and click the disk icon on the right of your HTTPS url to copy the URL. a `copied` message is displayed when you click the disk icon.

-Login to your `expo.io` account.
-Click the Snacks icon on the left panel, click the `+ New Snack` on the topright, It creates a new Snack project.
+Login to your `expo.dev` account.
+Click the `Snacks` icon on the left panel, click the `+ New Snack` on the topright, It creates a new Snack project.

 Click the ellipsis (three vertical dots) in the left project panel, select `Import git repository`.
 Then copy you GitHub url here.

-Save your project, then you can select the tabs on the righ and the lunch icon to see you app up and running.
+Save your project, then you can click the **web** tab on the right to see you app up and running.
+There seems a bug in Expo.dev, you may need to add `import React from "react"` as the first line in your `App.js` to make it work.

-The URL in your Exp stack project the link when you share your project.
+The URL in your Exp stack project is the link to you share your project.

 ## 7 For Advanced User Who Want to Run a Simulator